-Melbourne was once the home of the world's biggest bookstore; a sprawling space that also featured toys, art, a fernery, a menagerie, and curios from around the globe.
-Welcome to Coles Book Arcade.
+Melbourne was once the home of the world's biggest bookstore, a sprawling space containing more than a million books.
+Welcome to Cole's Book Arcade.

 Edward Cole was born in Kent, England, in 1832.

 His father died when he was young and Cole left home when he was 18, heading to London with dreams of making it rich.
 He later drifted to South Africa, where he worked as a farmer near Cape Town.

 Neither of these places brought the success he was looking for.
 In 1851, gold was discovered just outside of Melbourne, and Cole joined many thousands of others, heading for Australia to prospect.

 Arriving in 1853, Cole initially worked the goldfields near Bathurst.
 But the harshness of the prospecting life quickly cured him of gold fever.

 Instead, Cole started his own business, cannily selling provisions to other prospectors.
 This was lucrative enough that he could expand into land speculation, buying and selling claims around Castlemaine.